 Josh Koenig is excited about the baseball program at Rainy River Community College!
-The 2016 season marked the best year for Voyageur Baseball as they won the most games in program history with 27!
+The 2017 season marked another memorable season for the Voyageur Baseball team as they won 26 games!
 The teams’ continual improvement has helped them gain recognition as a competitive program in the MCAC.

-The overall record for Voyageur Baseball in 2016 was 27-20 overall placing them 2nd in the Northern Division of the MCAC with a conference record of 7-3.
-Rainy River defeated Vermilion in the MCAC playoff mini-series and qualified for the NJCAA Region XIII tournament for the 2nd time in 3 years.
-At the NJCAA Region XIII tournament, the Voyageurs knocked off Riverland CC (#9 in Nation) and St. Cloud Tech (#6 in Nation) before losing a close game to Century College (#1 in Nation) and St. Cloud Tech.
-Rainy River finished 2nd in the State and 3rd in Region XIII!
+The overall record for Voyageur Baseball in 2017 was 26-21 overall placing them 2nd in the Northern Division of the MCAC with a conference record of 10-6.
+Rainy River defeated Vermilion in the MCAC playoff mini-series and qualified for the NJCAA Region XIII tournament for the third time in 4 years.
+At the NJCAA Region XIII tournament, the Voyageurs knocked off Minnesota West before losing a close game to Century College, then beat Mesabi Range before coming up short to St. Cloud Tech.
+Rainy River finished 3rd in the State and 4th in Region XIII!

 In baseball, he has been involved at various levels to include Little League, VFW, various high schools, amateur baseball and college as a graduate assistant at the University of Minnesota highlighted by a 2002 Big Ten Championship.
-Koenig is also very involved as an official for basketball and baseball.
-In 2009, he umpired the Little League Central Region Tournament in Indianapolis, IN and was selected to work behind the plate for the Great Lakes Region Finals which was televised on ESPN.
+Koenig has also been very involved as an official for basketball and baseball.
+In 2009, he umpired the Little League Central Region Tournament in Indianapolis, IN and was selected to work behind the plate for the Great Lakes Region Finals, which was televised on ESPN.
 He umpired in 2011 at the Junior League Central Region Tournament in Ft.
 Wayne, IN and was again selected to work behind the plate for the Central Region Finals.
 He was selected to umpire in August at the 2014 Senior League Central Region Tournament in Peru, IL where he was selected to work the plate for the championship game.
-This past year he was honored and selected to work the Junior League World Series in Taylor, MI and worked in the World Series Championship game!
+In 2016, he was honored and selected to work the Junior League World Series in Taylor, MI and worked in the World Series Championship game!

 Coach Koenig enjoys spending time with his family as well as boating, hunting, fishing, and golf.
 He and his wife Shelly reside in International Falls with their children Garrett, Bryant, and Alyana.